Basic Methods

 * * *

-Work with fine energy structures as well as meditative trainings cannot be effective if the room in which they are performed is illumined with fluorescent lighting, since it produces a coarse energy impact on the organism.
+Work with fine energy structures as well as meditative trainings cannot be effective if the room in which they are performed is illuminated with fluorescent lighting, since it produces a coarse energy impact on the organism.

 One also must not wear synthetic clothes, because they block a significant part of the spectrum of bioenergies and distort the energy processes inside the body.
 (The latter instruction does not relate to raincoats, which we put on only in case of rain).